1987 - The Honkey Tonk Man Beat Ricky “The Dragon Steamboat For the WWF Intercontinental Championship

 School: Montoursville High School

-1987 - The Honky Tonk Man Beat Ricky 'The Dragon" Steamboat for the WWF Intercontinental Championship Belt
+1987 - The Honky Tonk Man Beat Ricky 'The Dragon" Steamboat For the WWF Intercontinental Championship Belt

 Event: Superstars of Wrestling